“A timely addition to the growing chorus of voices calling for a moratorium on unbridled technological 'progress'”

 Written by Ross Parker, educator and technologist, and based on research, professional experience and personal anecdote, this book raises questions around how we choose to raise and educate our young, and points to ways to live better in an age of ubiquitous devices.

 As an educator, Ross is passionate about making learning a positive, anxiety-free process centred around personal transformation.
-Once an enthusiastic advocate for the role of technology in education, and in life, he has gradually become increasingly sceptical, and now chooses his tools very carefully.
+Once an enthusiastic advocate for the role of technology in education, and in life, he has gradually become increasingly cautious, and now chooses his tools very carefully.
 In the search of better ways to use technology, Ross founded Gibbon, the open source school platform, through which he has also developed the Free Learning pedagogy.
 Ross believes that education should focus on learning to learn through choice, rather than simply studying content to pass an exam.

 Ross enthusiastically shares his views on technology and schooling in a number of speaking engagements.
 Be sure to get in touch with him if you'd like Ross to present at your conference or organization.